microsoft/FLAML/website/docs/Examples/Tune-AzureML pipeline.md

 ```

 The local option runs the `tuner/tuner_func.py` in your local machine.
-The remote option wraps up the `tuner/tuner_func.py` as an AML component and starts another AML job to tune the AML pipeline.
+The remote option wraps up the `tuner/tuner_func.py` as an AzureML component and
+starts another AzureML job to tune the AzureML pipeline.